GBAF Logo

 By Conor Humphries

-DUBLIN, May 21 (Reuters) - Hundreds of people protested outside Ireland's parliament on Thursday to express outrage at the death of a Congolese-born man after he was restrained outside a Dublin department store last week in an incident that has shocked the nation.
+DUBLIN, May 21 (Reuters) - Hundreds of people protested outside Ireland's parliament on Thursday to express outrage at the death of a Congolese-born man after he was restrained outside a Dublin department store in an incident some compared to the 2020 killing of George Floyd.

 Yves Sakila was detained by security guards on one of the capital's busiest shopping streets last Friday in connection with an alleged shoplifting incident, police said.
 He became unresponsive at the scene and was later pronounced dead.

-The video of the incident has been described by lawmakers in parliament as "distressing" and "disturbing".
-Prime Minister Micheal Martin has called for a thorough investigation and said the manner in which Sakila died has caused huge concern across society.
+The video of his death has shocked the nation and been described by lawmakers in parliament as "distressing" and "disturbing".
+Prime Minister Micheal Martin repeated calls on Thursday for a thorough investigation and said the manner in which Sakila died has caused huge concern across society.

 Ongoing Investigation